Nightmares When Sleeping with Your Hand on Your Chest

 There are a few things you can do to help prevent nightmares and improve your sleep quality.
 Establishing a routine before bedtime: make sure you’re winding down for 30 minutes before sleep and avoid watching television or using electronic devices in bed.
 If you’re experiencing frequent nightmares, it may be helpful to keep a dream journal so that you can better track what might be causing them.

 There are a few techniques which can be used in order to treat nightmares.
 The first step is to develop a bedtime routine which will help you relax and sleep.
-This may include reading, taking a bath, or listening to calm music.
+Using a weighted blanket seems to help with nightmares and night terrors.

 Another technique used in treatment of nightmares is the Deep Breathing Exercises.
 This exercise helps control breathing and teaches how to relax your body.